-- Check which county your destination is located.
-Certain activities may be allowed in some counties and not others.
+- Visit the county status page to see which phase the county you’ll be visiting is currently in.
+Not all businesses or activities may be allowed.
 Observe all Safe Start restrictions and limit travel between counties.

-- Social gatherings are limited to no more than 5 people per week per household (10 people in Phase 3 counties).
-Limit close contact to a small group of people and avoid large crowds.
+- Limit close contact to a small group of people and avoid large crowds.

 - Maintain a distance of six feet or more from people not in your travel party.